margotdv04/SocialScienceR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SocialScienceR is to ..
+The goal of SocialScienceR is to create a package that teaches social scientists who are not comfortable with coding how to use R for data analysis and visualization.

 ## Installation